-When we created Artificial Intelligence, it was a certainty that Conversational Artificial Intelligence would follow on closely.
-Our ability and range of uses for Conversational AI Assistants is galloping ahead at impressive speed.
+When we created Artificial Intelligence, it was a certainty that Conversational Artificial Intelligence would follow closely.
+Our ability and range of uses for Conversational AI Assistants are galloping ahead at impressive speed.
 Gartner prophecies that “Innovations in NLT, the proliferation of virtual assistants, and increasing usage of neural machine translation will transform business, social and human-machine interactions…”

 “Transform” is an understatement!
 According to Gartner, by 2023, 40 percent of enterprise applications will have embedded conversational AI capability, up from less than five percent a mere year ago.
 By 2023, 25 percent of employee interactions with applications will take place via voice—again up from five percent in 2020.
 Progress is actually racing ahead of visionary predictions.

 The acronyms that define AI conversational technology have become part of our normal technology business lexicon, but it’s worth noting that these simple, three-letter abbreviations represent a revolution in human communication: NLP or Natural Language Processing grew out of classic verbal linguistics and defines the ability of software to manipulate speech and text—a momentous computational leap.

 NLU or Natural Language Understanding encompasses syntax, semantics, knowledge about the world and abstract elements of language that we take for granted, even when casually speaking.
 NLU opened the door to NLG or Natural Language Generation.
 A further advance, Emotion AI, can actually comprehend the nuances and feelings that people infuse into words, which is vital to interpretation and understanding.